tezos/tezos-mirror/docs/user/multinetwork.rst

 Alias Versus Explicit Configuration
 -----------------------------------

-If you `Select Network From Command-Line`_, the configuration file stores the name of the network to connect to.
+If you use one of the `Built-In Networks`_, the configuration file stores the name of the network to connect to.
 For instance, if you configured it to connect to Carthagenet, it will contain something like::